Introduction -what is a director’s loan account?

 A director’s loan to company

 When you lend money to your company, this is a director loan to company.
-In the future, the business can repay you once it has the funds available and is in the position to do so.
+In the future, the business can repay you.
+This is once it has the funds available and is in the position to do so.
 This loan from director to company will form part of your company’s Balance Sheet if you do not repay it by the company year-end.

-There is also no time limit for when to repay the loan, and you can agree with your company when it should repay you.
+There is also no time limit for when to repay the loan.
+Notably, you can agree with your company when it should repay you.

-The company can also pay you interest on director’s loan to company, and when it does this it is a business expense.
-If it is decided that the company will pay you interest it is up to the two parties to decide on the interest rate.
+The company can also pay you interest on director’s loan to company.
+When it does, this is a business expense.
+If it is decided that the company will pay you interest on the loan from director to company, it is up to the two parties to decide on the interest rate.
 However, the interest will also become taxable income in a personal tax context for the director.
 If you are the sole director of your company, there is no benefit to this.

 Company loan to director